strimzi/proposals/040-refactor-client-examples.md

 STRIMZI_TRACING_SYSTEM for tracingSystem configuration ...
 ```
-However, other functionality that does not cover the basic example use-case like blocking producer or transactions support used for the Strimzi system tests in the past would be removed.
+However, other functionality that does not cover the basic example use-case like blocking the producer or transactions support used for the Strimzi system tests in the past would be removed.
 Thanks to these changes, the majority of the configuration would take place in the YAML deployment files, be easier to read for the users, and be easier to _translate_ to other clients.

 ## Affected projects